-The Python 3.9 distributions are the default and are better tested than the Python 3.8 distributions.
-3.8 was the default in previous releases and is known to work.
+The Python 3.10 distributions are the default and are better tested than the Python 3.8 and 3.9 distributions.
+3.8 and 3.9 were the default in previous releases and are known to work.

 The standalone_dynamic distributions behave much more similarly to traditional Python build configurations than do their standalone_static counterparts.
 The standalone_dynamic distributions are capable of loading Python extension modules that exist as shared library files.
 So when working with standalone_dynamic distributions, Python wheels containing pre-built Python extension modules often just work.